ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_install.md

 ### Installing without EPEL and StrongSwan dependencies
 {: #install-MH-regional-no-epel}

 If you need to mount regional file shares with encryption in transit but want to avoid installing EPEL and StrongSwan packages, you can use the `DO_NOT_INSTALL_IPSEC` environment variable.
-This approach installs only the stunnel components needed for regional file share mounting.
+This approach installs only the stunnel components that are needed for regional file share mounting.

 1. Install the NFS utilities package.
    ```sh